StrickTechnologies/Strick.PlusCon/docs/escapeSequences.md

 forms of styling.

 ## `EscapeCodes` class
-The `EscapeCodes` static class contains a number of helpful properties and methods that allow you to do custom things with colors, other formatting and cursor movement, shape & visibility.
+The `EscapeCodes` static class contains a number of properties and methods that allow you to do custom things with colors, other formatting, and cursor movement, shape & visibility.

 ### Properties

 #### `Escape`
 Returns a `char` representing the escape character.
 This can be useful in building your own esacpe sequences.
+It also better shows intent and is more readable in code than `'\x1b'`.

 #### `Color`, `Color_Fore`, `Color_Back`
 These properties return escape sequence "templates", which have placeholders that you